Using the Deployment Sequence

 •Can the user create a service request through the Self-Service Portal?
 If so, what items are available in the Service Catalog?

-Structuring your company's service organization lends itself to planning out the workflows processed within Service Manager.
+Structuring your company's service organization lends itself to planning out the workflows processed within Neurons for ITSM.
 Typical roles include Service Desk Analysts and Service Desk Managers.
 Questions to ask when mapping our your service organization include:

 •Who will assign incidents or service requests to Service Desk personnel?
 Will the ability to assign an incident and its associated tasks be owned solely by a Service Desk Manager, or can a Service Desk Analyst take ownership upon submission?